1. Write out your research statement and identify key CONCEPTS that represent your topic. For example:

 Resolution Concept: services or programs

-2. Assign relevant terms to each Concept box:
+2. Assign relevant terms to each Concept box, including synonymous terms separated by OR:

 Box 1: teen* or adolescen*